ryananyangu/website2imgphp/documentation.md

 }
 ```
-Use the following  [link](https://developers.google.com/speed/docs/insights/v5/get-started) to import the google API link for website insights.
+Use the following  [link](https://developers.google.com/speed/docs/insights/v5/get-started) to
+Generate the google API key for website insights.
+Attache the api key to the environmental variable so as to use it in future and ensure security of the application secrets.

 ```php
 "index.php"